Quickstart

 ).unwrap();

-// Configure USDC on Base Sepolia with your receiving address
+// Configure USDC on Base Sepolia and your receiving address

 let app = Router::new()